Relative complexity of random walks in random sceneries: Relative complexity

-More information on random walk is needed and developed in \S3.
-The version of (\Football) is established (essentially as in \S7 of [AP]) using Skorohod's invariance principle and properties of the range of the random walk.
-The proof of the (\Radioactivity) analogue uses the invariance principle for local time as well.
+More information on random walk is needed and developed in Section~\ref{sec3}.
+The version of~(\ref{football}) is established (essentially as in Section 7 of~\cite{AP}) using Skorohod's invariance principle and properties of the range of the random walk.
+The proof of the \mbox{(\ref{radioactivity})} analogue uses the invariance principle for local time as well.

-\section{\bf \S3 RANDOM WALKS}
+\section{Random walks}

-In this section we consider the random walk limit theorems we need to prove \P3. \
+In this section we consider the random walk limit theorems we need to prove Theorem~\ref{pi3}.

+These are consequences of the \ittexttt{weak invariance principle} and an \ittexttt{invariance principle for local time} as in Borodin's theorem (below); and the properties of limit processes involved.\vadjust{\goodbreak}